 Historically, Red Wolves ranged throughout the southeastern U.S. from Pennsylvania to Florida and as far west as Texas.
 Today, wild populations roam just over 1.7 million acres throughout northeastern North Carolina, including Alligator River National Wildlife Refuge and Pocosin Lakes National Wildlife Refuge.

-There are nine known Red Wolves left in the wild.
+There are 25 known Red Wolves left in the wild.

 Red Wolves are most active at night and communicate by scent marking, vocalizations (including howling), facial expressions and body postures.
 Shy and secretive, Red Wolves hunt alone or in small packs – complex social structures that include the breeding adult pair (the alpha male and female) and their offspring.
 Red Wolves tend to form pair-bonds for life.

-Only the alpha male and female in the pack mate.
-Other pack members will help care for the young and bring food to the breeding female.
-Red wolf dens are often located in hollow trees, stream banks and sand knolls.
+Red Wolves live in family groups that typically consist of a breeding male and female, along with yearling pups from the prior season.
+The family group will help care for the young and bring food to the breeding female while her puppies are very young.
+Red Wolf dens are often located in hollow trees, stream banks and sand knolls.

 Mating season: Late winter